EASS-HIT-PART-A-2022-CLASS-III/Survey-App/README.md

 `docker run -it -p 8000:8000 surveyapp`

-Visit http://localhost:8000 in your web browser to view the SurveyApp.
+Visit http://localhost:8000 in your web browser to view the SurveyApp on Backend side .

 ### Usage

 Once the app is running, you can create survey questions using the following endpoint:
 POST /questions

     Request body:
     {
       "text": "What is your favorite color?",
       "choices": ["Red", "Blue", "Green"]
     }

 You can retrieve a list of all survey questions using the following endpoint:
 `GET /questions
 `